-Kiwis for kiwi is working hard to raise awareness that dogs are an avoidable problem.
+Kiwis for kiwi is working hard to raise awareness that dogs are having a critical and devastating impact on our kiwi populations, which could be avoided with the help of dog owners.
 The Trust’s support for developing the kiwi avoidance training is part of that campaign.

 Demand for avoidance training is growing as more people hear about it.
 As well, more and more landowners are only providing access to hunters with trained dogs and, in some areas, DOC will only provide hunting permits to people whose dogs have been certified as showing avoidance behaviour at the training courses.